myGP TICKet provides you with simple, clear, assured proof of your vaccination protection status wherever and whenever you may need (or want) to.

 What is myGP TICKet?

-It's a simple way to display whether an individual is considered ‘protected’ against COVID-19 (once a patient has waited the recommended period for the vaccine to become effective, a green ‘tick’ appears around the profile photo).
+It's a simple way to display whether an individual is considered ‘protected’ against COVID-19 (once a patient has waited the recommended period for the vaccine to become effective, a ‘tick’ appears around the profile photo).
 It provides clear assurance that an individual is safe to return to work or play if he/she is required to be vaccinated before doing so.
 Best of all, it needs no further technology/integration from a business/venue, as the results are displayed on the user’s own device.

 How do I view my medical records on the app?